-In 2014, the Compensation Committee requested guidance from the human resource personnel of our Advisor with respect to the compensation for the named executive officers and Independent Trustees.
-Results of the compensation analysis conducted by the human resource personnel of our Advisor were reviewed by an outside consultant for accuracy and reasonableness.
+In 2015, the Compensation Committee requested guidance from the human resource personnel of our Advisor with respect to the compensation for the named executive officers and Independent Trustees.
 See "Compensation Discussion and Analysis" and "Trustee Compensation" included in this proxy statement for additional information.

 Nominating & Governance Committee.
-The Nominating & Governance Committee met once in 2014.
+The Nominating & Governance Committee met once in 2015.
 The members of this Committee are Miles L. Berger, who serves as the Nominating & Governance Committee Chairman, Elliot J. Sussman, M.D. and James E. Dalton, Jr. The members of the Nominating & Governance Committee are independent pursuant to the applicable SEC rules and regulations and the listing standards of the NYSE.